puneetjindal/advancedtf/README.md

 	e.
 Select a 50 gb standard persistent disk
 	f.
 Click save and it might take few seconds to get the machine up and running

-d.Click on ssh to enter into the machine and new browser will open from where you will enter into the terminal of the machine
+* d.Click on ssh to enter into the machine and new browser will open from where you will enter into the terminal of the machine

-## gpu specific installation
+# GPU specific installation
-Benefits of GPU containerization https://github.com/NVIDIA/nvidia-docker/wiki/Motivation
+**Benefits of GPU containerization** https://github.com/NVIDIA/nvidia-docker/wiki/Motivation

 sudo apt install nvidia-modprobe